Coordinator, Access and Disability Services

 Performs other duties as assigned.

-• Master’s degree in related field: special education, counseling, education, psychology, speech language pathology or social work.
+• Master’s degree in disability services or related field, including special education, counseling, psychology, human development, speech language pathology and social work.

 • Experience working with young adults with physical, emotional, and/or intellectual disabilities.

-• Ability to work independently, show initiative and demonstrate organizational skill.
+• Ability to work independently by showing initiative and demonstrating organizational skill.